 Admission & Ticketing Protocols

-What days/hours will the Museum be open?
+What days/hours are the Museum open?

 How do I get tickets?